GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 files land in the default Downloads folder.

 One of my favorite system integrations on desktop is drag and drop.
-In Excalidraw, when I drop an .excalidraw file onto the application, it opens right away and I can start editing.
-On browsers that support the File System Access API, I can then even immediately save my changes, no need to go through a file save dialog since the required file handle has been obtained from the drag and drop operation.
+In Excalidraw, when I drop an `.excalidraw` file onto the application, it opens right away and I can start editing.
+On browsers that support the File System Access API, I can then even immediately save my changes.
+No need to go through a file save dialog since the required file handle has been obtained from the drag and drop operation.